Negotiating Out-of-court Settlements to Divorce & Separation Financial Disputes

 • Any pensions you have.

-Once the value of the capital is agreed upon, the capital will be divided up between you.
+Once the value of the capital is agreed upon, it will be divided between you.
 Options include transferring or selling properties, paying lump sums or transferring or surrendering policies.

 Pensions